 - Endoscopy to diagnose and identify how far the cancer has gone.

 If you are a smoker, you should stop several weeks before surgery.
-Ask your health care provider for help.
+Ask your provider for help.

 Tell your provider: